sarveshkale2000/AWS_Static_Scalable_Website/README.md

-# Static Website with High Availability & Scalability on AWS
+# Static Website with High Availability & Scalability on AW

 ## Overview